nikahmadz/dark-switch/test.md

 ## Customize themes

-You can customize themes that you want **Dark Switch** to apply.
-Each theme consist of 4 colors. `// default if not specified`
+You can customize what you want **Dark Switch** to apply.
+Each theme consist of 4 colors. `// default were used if not specified`
 {: .justify-text }

 ```js